Do It Today: Steps 1-4 of 12 toward Living a Debt-Free Life

 Step 2: Don’t Dig Yourself Deeper

-When you’ve dug yourself deep into a pit, the only way to get out is to stop digging.
+When you’ve dug yourself deep into a hole, the only way to get out is to stop digging.
 Focus on not racking up more debt.
 Stop using your credit cards.
-Skip your weekly trips that usually have you buying too many non-essentials.
+Skip any weekly trips that might cause you to buy too many non-essentials.

 Instead, start brown-bagging your work lunch and brewing your own coffee.
 Get into the habit of spending only on essentials so you can make real progress toward paying down that debt.